 Financial aid programs provide monetary assistance to students who would not otherwise be able to pursue or continue their educational objectives.
-Aid may be awarded on the basis of merit or need.
-The Free Application for Federal Student Aid (FAFSA), which is used to determine financial need, is required to be considered for need- based federal and state-funded assistance.
-The FAFSA may be accessed and completed online at (studentaid.gov (https://studentaid.gov/h/apply-for-aid/fafsa/)).
-To submit a FAFSA online, a student must obtain a Personal Identification Number (PIN) at www.pin.ed.gov. (https://studentaid.gov/fsa-id/create-account/launch/) For additional information on FAFSA, students may call 1-800-433-3243.
+Financial aid awards may be based on merit or need.
+The Free Application for Federal Student Aid (FAFSA) is used to determine a student's eligibility for need and non-need based financial aid.
+The FAFSA may be accessed and completed online at (studentaid.gov (https:// studentaid.gov/h/apply-for-aid/fafsa/)).
+For additional information on FAFSA, students may call 1-800-433-3243.